Training-Free Vector Quantization via Gaussian VAEs: Introduction

 \section{Introduction}

-Vector-quantized variational autoencoder \citep{van2017neural} is an autoencoder that compresses images into discrete tokens.
-It is fundamental to autoregressive generative models \citep{esser2021taming,chang2022maskgit,yu2023language,sun2024autoregressive}.
-However, VQ-VAE is difficult to train: the encoding process of VQ-VAE is not differentiable and challenges such as codebook collapse often emerge \citep{sonderby2017continuous}.
-Special techniques are required to ensure the convergence of VQ-VAE, such as commitment loss \citep{van2017neural}, expectation maximization (EM) \citep{roy2018theory}, Gumbel-Softmax \citep{jang2016categorical,maddison2016concrete,sonderby2017continuous}, and entropy loss \citep{yu2023language, zhao2024image}.
+Vector-quantized variational autoencoders (VQ-VAEs) \citep{van2017neural} compress images into discrete tokens and are fundamental to autoregressive generative models \citep{esser2021taming,chang2022maskgit,yu2023language,sun2024autoregressive}.
+However, VQ-VAEs are difficult to train: the encoding process is non-differentiable, and issues such as codebook collapse often arise \citep{sonderby2017continuous}.
+As a result, special techniques are required, including commitment loss \citep{van2017neural}, expectation maximization (EM) \citep{roy2018theory}, Gumbel-Softmax \citep{jang2016categorical,maddison2016concrete,sonderby2017continuous}, and entropy loss \citep{yu2023language,zhao2024image}.

-In this paper, we circumvent the challenge of training VQ-VAE by converting a Gaussian VAE with certain constraint into a VQ-VAE without any training.
-More specifically, we propose \textbf{Gaussian Quant (GQ)}, a simple yet effective method for training-free conversion.
-The core idea is to generate a codebook of one-dimensional Gaussian noise and, for each dimension of the posterior, select the codebook entry that is closest to the posterior mean.
-Theoretically, we show that as the logarithm of the codebook size exceeds the bits-back coding bitrate \citep{hinton1993keeping,townsend2019practical} of the Gaussian VAE, the resulting quantization error is small.
-In other words, GQ and the Gaussian VAE exhibit similar rate-distortion performance.
-This result serves as the theoretical foundation of GQ and provides a principled guideline for selecting codebook sizes.
+In this paper, we circumvent the difficulty of training VQ-VAEs by not training them at all.
+Specifically, we propose \textbf{Gaussian Quant (GQ)}, which first trains a constrained Gaussian VAE and then converts it into a VQ-VAE without additional training.
+For conversion, GQ generates a codebook of one-dimensional Gaussian noise and, for each posterior dimension, select the entry closest to the posterior mean.
+We show theoretically that when the logarithm of the codebook size exceeds the bits-back coding rate \citep{hinton1993keeping,townsend2019practical} of the Gaussian VAE, the quantization error is small, providing a principled guideline for codebook size selection.

-Practically, we introduce the target divergence constraint (TDC) to train a Gaussian VAE for efficient conversion.
-TDC encourages the Gaussian VAE to achieve the same Kullback–Leibler (KL) divergence for each dimension, corresponding to the bits-back coding bitrate.
-Empirically, we demonstrate that GQ with Gaussian VAE trained by TDC, outperforms previous VQ-VAEs such as VQGAN, FSQ, LFQ, and BSQ \citep{van2017neural,mentzer2023finite,yu2023language,zhao2024image} in terms of reconstruction quality, using both UNet and ViT backbones.
-Additionally, we show that TDC can improve previous Gaussian VAE discretization methods, such as TokenBridge \citep{wang2025bridging}.
+To train a Gaussian VAE for effective conversion, we introduce the \textbf{target divergence constraint (TDC)}, which encourages the Gaussian VAE to achieve the same Kullback–Leibler (KL) divergence for each dimension, corresponding to the bits-back coding bitrate.
+Empirically, we demonstrate that GQ with Gaussian VAE trained by TDC, outperforms previous VQ-VAEs such as VQGAN, FSQ, LFQ, and BSQ \citep{van2017neural,mentzer2023finite,yu2023language,zhao2024image} in terms of reconstruction, on UNet and ViT backbones.
+Additionally, we show that TDC improves previous Gaussian VAE discretization methods, such as TokenBridge \citep{wang2025bridging}.